judithorvathsv/InventoryManagementSystem-containerization/README.md

 # Inventory Management System

+## Run the app
+- Double click on the vbs
+- Double click on sln
+- Inside Visual Studio push F5
+- Click on Login

 ## Overview
 The Inventory Management System is designed for tracking, purchase management, and order processing.
 This application features a .NET Web API backend and a React frontend, providing a user-friendly interface.